What is Custom AI?

 Selecting images

 Use at least 5 images per subject (10+ for best results).
-Clear, well-lit images help the AI learn accurately.
+Pick clear, well-lit images, from various angles, with varied lighting and varied backgrounds to help the AI learn accurately.

 Example input images